zainabch123/database-design/README.md

 At first glance, there are two obvious candidates for entities: *Customers* and *Tickets*.
 This is enough information for us to start creating our diagram - we don't need to worry about relationships at this point.

-Let’s then consider a scenario where a customer is booking a viewing as a gift for her husband; she wants the ticket to be in his name, but wants to provide her own contact information so she can surprise him.
+Let’s then consider a scenario where a customer is booking a ticket as a gift for her husband; she wants the ticket to be in his name, but wants to provide her own contact information so she can surprise him.
 Does it make sense that the Customer should have a name of "John Smith" but the email address on that entity refers to "jane.smith@gmail.com"?

 With this, we can see a third entity has made itself visible: *Contact*.
 From this one user story, we've extracted three entities!